AI lease analyzer

 What states does it cover?

-Verified statutory tables across all 50 states plus DC for security deposit caps, entry notice, late-fee limits, deposit return deadlines, and deposit interest.
-Where a state has no statutory rule, Dang flags using industry benchmarks and labels the finding as heuristic rather than statutory.
+Statutory rules for security deposit caps, entry notice, late-fee limits, deposit return deadlines, and deposit interest vary by state; where a state has no statutory rule, market benchmarks apply.

 Is this legal advice?